My Gambling Relapse Story: How I Found Strength After Slipping

 Relapse happens.
 It doesn’t mean you’re weak.
 It doesn’t mean the first 14 months were a waste.
 It means you’re still in this fight.
 Still learning.
 Still healing.

-If you’re reading this and you’ve slipped—whether it was last week or ten minutes ago—I want you to hear this clearly:
+If you’re reading my gambling relapse story and you’ve slipped—whether it was last week or ten minutes ago—I want you to hear this clearly:

 You can come back.
 You are not broken beyond repair.